Skulk2Fade/pe-ratio-app/README.md

 Triggered alerts are saved in the database.
 After logging in click the *Alerts* link to review them.
 The page also lets you clear old alerts.

+## Historical Trend Notifications

+MarketMinder can email you a brief summary of how your portfolio and watchlist changed over the last week.
+Opt in from the Settings page by checking **Email Weekly Summary**.
+The Celery scheduler sends the summary each morning at 8 AM by default.

 ## Progressive Web App Notes

 The app registers a small service worker so it can behave like a Progressive